sametcaka/SU2_wiki_images/Advanced-Build.md

 $ make -j 8 install
 ```

-Let's break this down and discuss the configure process in more detail.
+Let's break this down and discuss the configure process and options in more detail.

 ### Compiler Flags
 You can submit flags to your compiler for building SU2 using the `CXXFLAGS` variable.
 The most common choices are to impose a level of compiler optimization (e.g., `-O3` for aggressive optimization) or perhaps a debug flag with `-g`.
 For example, a high level of compiler optimization can be set by adding